JetBrains/Qodana/topics/qodana-yaml.md

 ## Set up a profile

-All possible options for configuring profiles are explained in the [](inspection-profiles.md) section.
+Basic information about profile invocation is explained in the [](inspection-profiles.md#Set+up+a+profile) section.

+The profile development guide is provided on the [](custom-profiles.md) page.

-### Exclude paths from the analysis scope
+## Exclude paths from the analysis scope
 {id="exclude-paths"}

 You can specify that the files in a certain directory are not analyzed.
 This can be done on a per-inspection basis or for all inspections at once.
 To exclude all paths in a project from the inspection scope, omit the `paths` node.